CodeYourFuture/syllabus/docs/fundamentals/week-2/session.md

 - Open VSCode
 - In VSCode, choose **File > Open Folder** and choose your unzipped folder
 - Now your IDE shows your code just like Codepen did.
 Your work is in the /src folder.
 Take a look.
 You can also view the rendered view right in your browser.
 Take a look!
-- Copy and paste your code from CYF Blocks to your existing project in VSCode.
+- Copy and paste the static html from CYF Blocks to your existing project in VSCode.
+Paste the html into the index.html file.
+- Copy and paste the generated JavaScript from CYF Blocks to the script.js file in your VSCode project.
 - Test the results in your browser.
 Try adding Live Server to speed up your workflow.
 - Ship it to Netlify.
 See last week's Ship It for how to do this.